Our Doctors

 You will feel pressure on your breast as it is squeezed by the compression paddle.
 Some women with sensitive breasts may experience discomfort.
 If this is the case, schedule the procedure when your breasts are least tender.
 Be sure to inform the technologist if pain occurs as compression is increased.
 If discomfort is significant, less compression will be used.
 Always remember compression allows better quality mammograms.

-A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyse the images and send a signed report to your primary care or referring physician, who will discuss the results with you.
+A radiologist, a doctor specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring doctor, who will discuss the results with you.
 Follow-up exams may be needed.
 If so, your doctor will explain why.
 Sometimes a follow-up exam is done because a potential abnormality needs further evaluation with additional views or a special imaging technique.
 A follow-up exam may also be done to see if there has been any change in an abnormality over time.

 Screening mammography reduces the risk of death due to breast cancer.
 It is useful for detecting all types of breast cancer, including invasive ductal and invasive lobular cancer.

-Screening mammography improves a physician's ability to detect small tumours.
+Screening mammography improves a doctor’s ability to detect small tumors.
 When cancers are small, the woman has more treatment options.
-The use of screeningmammography increases the detection of small abnormal tissue growths confined to the milk ducts in the breast, called ductal carcinoma in situ (DCIS).
+The use of screening mammography increases the detection of small abnormal tissue growths confined to the milk ducts in the breast, called ductal carcinoma in situ (DCIS).

 There is always a slight chance of cancer from excessive exposure to radiation.
 However, the benefit of an accurate diagnosis far outweighs the risk.
 The effective radiation dose for this procedure varies.